IBM/varnish-operator/docs/development.md

 To run tests simply run `make test` in repo's root directory.

 Tests depend on binaries provided by Kubebuilder so it has to be [installed](https://kubebuilder.io/quick-start.html#installation) first.

+### End to End tests

+To run end-to-end tests you have to have [kind](https://github.com/kubernetes-sigs/kind) installed first.
+Then, simply run `make e2e-tests` in the root directory.

+It will do the following:
+ 1. Bring up a kubernetes cluster using `kind`.
+You can also set the Kubernetes version you want to use by setting the `KUBERNETES_VERSION` env var (e.g. `KUBERNETES_VERSION=1.6.3 make e2e-tests`)
+ 1. Build all docker images and load them into the cluster
+ 1. Install the operator using the local Helm chart.
+It will set the image pull policy to `Never` to be able to use the built images in previous step.
+ 1. Run tests written in Go.
+The tests also rely on the docker images built and loaded into the cluster.
+It requires you to remember to use the local docker images, but it also facilitates better portability.
+ 1. Delete the cluster